Trinity College, Toronto: Early years

-Designed by Kivas Tully, the original Trinity College building was constructed in 1851 on Queen's Street West, in what was then an undeveloped western end outside the Toronto city bounds.
+Designed by Kivas Tully, the original Trinity College building was constructed in 1851 on Queen Street West, in what was then an undeveloped western end outside the Toronto city bounds.
 The building featured Gothic Revival design, and was inspired by St. Aidan's Theological College, Birkenhead.

 Discipline in the early years was strict.
 All students were subject to a rigid curfew, and daily chapel attendance was mandatory.
 If a student wished to leave college grounds, they were required to wear a cap and gown.
 The college was deliberately built away from the temptations of the city proper.
 This was all part of Strachan's plan to counteract the University of Toronto's secularism through modelling his vision of conservative Anglican education.
 Strachan was supported in these efforts by George Whitaker, a clergyman from Cambridge University who served as Trinity's divinity professor and first Provost.
 Strachan's hatred of the secular university was so great that Trinity's student athletes were forbidden to compete against students from the University of Toronto.
-It is not well known what the general student body thought of these rules, although there are records of students having cached their formal garb in the College ravine and clandestinely visiting town in informal clothes.
+It is not well known what the general student body thought of these rules, although there are records of students having cached their formal garb in the college ravine and clandestinely visiting town in informal clothes.
 Despite the rigid rules and church culture, beer consumption formed an important element of student life, and students purchased over 100 gallons of ale a year from a nearby brewery.

 Bishop Benjamin Cronyn of Huron led an attack on the teaching of Trinity College in the early 1860s.
 Cronyn was an evangelical low church Anglican, who accused Provost Whitaker of spreading "dangerous" Romish doctrines.
 The College Corporation struck an investigatory committee to investigate Cronyn's claims.
-After the committee published its findings, Provost Whitaker received votes of confidence from the Corporation, the Synod of Toronto, the Synod of Ontario, and the House of Bishops.
-Bishop Cronyn responded by resigning from the Corporation, withdrawing all connections between the Diocese of Huron and Trinity College, and founding Huron College (today affiliated with Western University).
+After the committee published its findings, Provost Whitaker received votes of confidence from the corporation, the Synod of Toronto, the Synod of Ontario, and the House of Bishops.
+Bishop Cronyn responded by resigning from the corporation, withdrawing all connections between the Diocese of Huron and Trinity College, and founding Huron College (today affiliated with Western University).
 In 1877, Evangelical Anglicans affiliated with St. James Cathedral founded Wycliffe College as a low-church alternative to Trinity within Toronto.

 Bishop Strachan died on November 1, 1867 (All Saints' Day).
 Provost Whitaker committed to maintaining Strachan's vision for the university, and continued to run the institution in strict conformity with conservative church principles.
 While Whitaker slowly permitted new courses to be offered, Trinity's core subjects remained theology, classics, and mathematics.
 Despite the urges of the College Council and some students, Whitaker steadfastly rejected federation with the University of Toronto.
 To Whitaker, the benefits of joining the larger, secular University were outweighed by the "priceless benefits of such an education as can be given only on Christian principles, and under the hallowed shelter of the Church of Christ."